fex-team/fis-plus/doc/smarty framework.md

 ##Pages and Layout Based On Smarty

-We provide a framework based on Smarty3/PHP for template, there are alse other back-end solutions coming soon, like java, go, etc. The framework provide some smarty html tag for use so we can efficiently control the loading of static resources.
+We provide a framework based on Smarty3/PHP for template, there are also other back-end solutions coming soon, like java, go, etc. The framework provide some smarty html tag for use so we can efficiently control the loading of static resources.

 ####{%html%}